pi1541/Pi1541/README.md

 cd ${BUILDDIR}/pottendo-Pi1541
 make

-# for PiZero2W you need to disable PWM sound, as it won't work anyway without 3.5mm jack
-# make PIZERO2=1

 ```
 Depending on the RPi Model and on the chosen build (Circle vs. legacy):
 | Model | Version | build cmd | Image Name | Note